haruka0313/Know-Your-Neighborhood/README.md

 # Know Your Neighborhood
- Know Your Neighborhood Application is a website application that provides users with information about their local neighborhood.
-The application allows user to register, login using their Facebook account through OAuth2, post a store, search another store and user, and edit their personal profile page
+Know Your Neighborhood is a website application that provides users with valuable information about their local neighborhood.
+With this application, users can register and login using their Facebook account through OAuth2, allowing for a seamless and secure authentication process.

-**Project Overview**
+#Project Overview
 The Know-Your-Neighborhood website consists of the following Key pages

 Home Page